A case study of how learning Spanish helped me on my latest trip to Cuba.

 - 3 dinners at restaurants selected by the tour company.

-- Transfer on arrival , a partial evening tour in a “classic car”, guided walking tour and a “Hemingway Tour”.
+- Transfer on arrival, a partial evening tour in a “classic car”, guided walking tours and a “Hemingway Tour”.

 Now, Here Is My Vacation

-This article is updated as of August 2017 to update prices (it was originally written in March 2016).
-Due to the influx of mainly American tourists since travel restrictions were lifted, prices have started to increase, especially in Havana.
+This article is updated as of July 2019 to update prices (it was originally written in March 2016).
+Due to the influx of mainly American tourists since travel restrictions were lifted and then reimposed, prices have increased, especially in Havana.
+With the present crisis, these prices may start to drop again.

 Accommodation: I stay at a “Casa Particular”, which in my case is an apartment in a private house in the beautiful Miramar district.